andy-matos/azure-portfolio-/Lab-03-Azure-VM-Linux/images/README.md

-🚀 Lab 03 – Deploying a Linux Virtual Machine in Microsoft Azure 📌 Objective
+🚀 Lab 03 – Deploying and Securing a Linux Virtual Machine in Azure 📌 Overview

-Deploy a Linux Virtual Machine in Microsoft Azure, configure secure remote access using SSH key authentication, install a web server (NGINX), and publish a public web page accessible over the internet.
+This lab demonstrates the deployment of a Linux Virtual Machine in Microsoft Azure using Infrastructure as a Service (IaaS).

+The objective was to configure secure SSH access, deploy a web server (NGINX), expose it to the internet through proper network rules, and understand the underlying Azure networking components.

+🎯 Objectives

+Deploy an Ubuntu 24.04 LTS Virtual Machine in Azure

+Configure SSH key-based authentication

+Understand Azure networking components (VNet, NSG, Public IP)

+Install and configure NGINX

+Expose a web service securely

+Apply cost management best practices

-🏗 Architecture Overview
+🏗 Azure Architecture Components

-This lab includes the following Azure resources:
+The following resources were deployed inside a Resource Group:

 Virtual Machine (Ubuntu 24.04 LTS)